metomi/rose/sphinx/tutorial/rose/furthertopics/macro-development.rst

                # Check the option value (node.value) here
            return self.reports

-This is the bare bones of a rose macro - a bit of Python that is a subclass of ``rose.macro.MacroBase``.
+This is the bare bones of a Rose macro - a bit of Python that is a subclass of ``rose.macro.MacroBase``.
 At the moment, it doesn't do anything.